-Claim: Facebook is seeking input on introducing video-based advertisements to their network.
+Claim: Facebook is seeking input on the imminent introduction of video-based advertisements to its network.

 The picture shows a generic picture of Mark Zuckerburg, with a paragraph detailing adding video ads to Facebook that vary in length.

 After stating it is seeking input, and asking for others to share the picture, the caption at the bottom reads, "Facebook 2014".